-Centrale Begraafplaats Assebroek (Main cemetery)
+Centrale Begraafplaats Assebroek (Main cemetery at Assebroek)

 This mysterious burial ground is not only the oldest in Belgium, it is also a wonderful place of silence within walking distance of the city centre.
 Prominent Bruges figures from the arts, literature, politics or nobility have been given their final resting place here.